-Furthering the care plan – working towards transfer
+Furthering the care plan – working towards a transfer

-While the med surg nurse’s goal is discharge, the ICU nurse’s goal is transferring the patient out of ICU.
+While the med Surg nurse’s goal is discharged, the ICU nurse’s goal is transferring the patient out of ICU.
 We’ve got to note the medical diagnoses, consider our nursing diagnoses (yes, you actually use these whether you realize it or not!), and progress them to a point in which they don’t need constant monitoring.

 There is a lot to consider, all at once, in a very fast-paced, constantly-changing environment.
 Being a new grad nurse in an ICU can kind of feel like…